cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 ### Selecting what features will give the best accuracy
 In this example we used all the attributes in the datasets as features.
 When building a model is it important to think about what features help make a decision or a good prediction.
 Data visualizations and talking to subject matter experts can help identify what features are best.
 Additionally it is an iterative process, meaning playing around and using trial and error of what features are going to get the best accuracy.

-### Is 100% accuracy good?
+### Is 100% accuracy always good?
 What overfitting is.
-1. Overfitting a model means you dont have enough data for it to actual "learn" so it will do great on your data but as soon as it put out into the real world.
+* Overfitting a model means you dont have enough data for it to actual "learn" so it will do great on your data but as soon as it put out into the real world.
 It will fail.
 This is why you want to always test with unseen data.
-2. If data is very imbalanced meaning you have lots of one label and little of another - this can also create overfitting and models that look like they are performing really well when they are actually not good models.
+* If data is very imbalanced meaning you have lots of one label and little of another - this can also create overfitting and models that look like they are performing really well when they are actually not good models.
 There are different techniques to work with imbalanced data.
-Such as: Over Sampling, Creating fake data, collection more data, weighted data and others.
+Such as: Over Sampling, Creating fake data, collection more data, weighted data, dropout and others.

 ## Helpful Links
 [Machine Learning Visual Interface Overview Doc](https://docs.microsoft.com/en-us/azure/machine-learning/service/ui-concept-visual-interface) </br>